rbnmj/rj.github.io/_pages/about.md

   - /about.html
 ---

 After finishing my bachelors in biology at Bielefeld University, I decided to pursue a masters degree with a focus on ecology and modelling.
-At University Potsdam, I found the perfect fit in the masters program **Ecology, Evolution, and Conservation** and am currently working on my masters thesis at the working group for [Ecology and Ecosystem Modelling](https://www.uni-potsdam.de/en/ibb-ecology/overview).
+At University of Potsdam, I found the perfect fit in the masters program **Ecology, Evolution, and Conservation** and am currently working on my masters thesis at the working group for [Ecology and Ecosystem Modelling](https://www.uni-potsdam.de/en/ibb-ecology/overview).
 For my masters thesis, I am working on food chain modelling with differential equations and focussing on coexistence and [pattern-formation](https://onlinelibrary.wiley.com/doi/full/10.1111/ele.13880).
 <br>